 14export default HomePage;

-This code example shows a basic Next.js page that uses the `Head` component to set the page title.
+This example shows a basic Next.js page component, using the `Head` component to set the page title.

 1import { Outlet } from '@remix-run/react';